pravega/pravega-operator/doc/rollback-cluster.md

 ## Rollback Trigger

-Rollback is triggered by the PravegaCluster moving to `ClusterConditionType: Error` with `Reason:UpgradeFailed` state.
+A Rollback is triggered by Upgrade Failure condition i.e the Cluster moving to `ClusterConditionType: Error` and `Reason:UpgradeFailed` state.

-## Rollback implementation
+## Rollback Implementation
 When Rollback is started cluster moves into ClusterCondition `RollbackInProgress`.
 Once Rollback completes this condition is set to false.
+The order in which the components are rolled back is the following:

+1. BookKeeper
+2. Pravega Segment Store
+3. Pravega Controller

-A new data structure is added clusterStatus to maintain all previous cluster versions .
+A new field `versionHistory` has been added to Pravega ClusterStatus to maintain history of previous cluster versions .
 ```
 VersionHistory []string `json:"versionHistory,omitempty"`
 ```
-For now, operator would support automated rollback only to the previous cluster version.
-Later, operator may support rollback to any supported previous version, but this would need to be invoked manually.
+Currently, operator only supports automated rollback to the previous cluster version.
+Later, rollback to any other previous version(s), may be supported.

-Rollback involves moving each component in the cluster back to its previous cluster version.
-As in case of upgrade, operator would rollback one component at a time and one pod at a time.
+Rollback involves moving all components in the cluster back to the previous cluster version.
+As in case of upgrade, operator would rollback one component at a time and one pod at a time to maintain HA.

-If Rollback completes successfully, cluster state would be set back to `PodsReady` which would mean the cluster is now in a stable state.
+If Rollback completes successfully, cluster state goes back to `PodsReady` which would mean the cluster is now in a stable state.
 If Rollback Fails, cluster would move to state `RollbackError` and User would be prompted for manual intervention.